AugustAllYear/Instasight_Multiagent/README.md

 4. Configure Environment Variables

-Create a .env file in the project root:
+create .env file by entering the following commands in your terminal:

-bash
-Copy code
+note: this may not work if the enviroment is activated then you will need to manually add them to the folder.

 touch .env
 Add the following:

-env
-Copy code
+Contents the .env Copy code:
 GOOGLE_API_KEY=your-google-adk-api-key
 GOOGLE_PROJECT_ID=your-gcp-project-id
 GOOGLE_LOCATION=us-central1